HalcoDraco/GCS-L4/README.md

 ![](./img/metamask-ext.png)

-5.2- Now, configure a new wallet and set a secure password
+5.2- Now, configure a new wallet and set a secure password.
+There is no need to login, just use the option `Use Secret Recovery and Phrase` and set the password

 ![alt text](img/create-wallet.png)